freshpaint-io/freshpaint-gtm-template/README.md

 ## Updating the Template

+Updates should be made by editing the files in `src/`, and then running `npm run build`.
+DO NOT update `template.tpl` directly.
+Please refer to `src/README.md` for more details.

 ### Testing the template

 It's critical to have done a file-import of the template via the GTM UI before merge, including: